JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.8.1 (2015-12-06)
+* Fix crash when a station is deleted with its departure boards window open.
+* Enhanced viewports: Fix new/enlarged route step markers not being redrawn.
+* Fix version detection of when git support is missing.
+* Label threads with a descriptive name on supported Unixy platforms.
+* Performance improvements:
+  * Improve dedicated server performance by between 0% and approximately 60%.
+  * Improve cargodest link graph calculation performance by between 0% and approximately 25%.
+* Add German translations by Auge, for the improved breakdowns patch.
+* Desync debugging: Changes to debug random logging.
+* Bump trunk base from r27455 to r27466

 ### v0.8.0 (2015-11-24)
 * Enhanced viewports:
   * Fix flicker and render errors of tunnels in viewport map mode.